wkumari/draft-wkumari-dhc-capport/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on February 25, 2016.
+   This Internet-Draft will expire on March 3, 2016.

-Kumari, et al.          Expires February 25, 2016               [Page 1]
+Kumari, et al.            Expires March 3, 2016                 [Page 1]

 Internet-Draft             DHCP Captive-Portal               August 2015